 How to Get to Naples From Rome

-Naples is really the first day trip on the list, which can sense to make either by car or train.
+Naples is really the first day trip on the list, which can be made either by car or train.
 If you have a car already rented in Rome and enjoy road-tripping as part of your day trip, then it’s not a bad drive.
-Just about 2 hours and 20 minutes through the beautiful Italian countryside and you’ll make it to Naples.
+Just about 2 hours and 20 minutes through the beautiful Italian countryside, and you’ll make it to Naples.

-That said, we will still recommend taking the train for your day trip from Rome to Naples.
-This is because the high-speed train can get you there in just about an hour and you don’t have to worry about finding parking.
-So you get more time to visit and less time worrying about your car.
-With how much there is to do in Naples, you’ll want all that extra time!
+We recommend taking the train for your day trip from Rome to Naples.
+This is because the high-speed train can get you there in just about an hour, and you don’t have to worry about finding parking.
+So you get more time to visit and less worrying about your car.
+With how much Naples has to do, you’ll want all that extra time!

 What to do in Naples